The School of Public Health and Health Systems is a division of the Faculty of Applied Health Sciences

 Research interests

 I am interested in translational neuroscience for the public health context.
-Within this framework, I have three major research areas:
+Within this framework, I have four major research areas:

-- Development of new cognitive assessment paradigms to measure brain health in ways that are conceptually meaningful, and make use of advances in magnetic brain stimulation technology (rTMS) and/or flexible neuroimaging paradigms for everyday life, such as functional near infrared spectroscopy (fNIRS).
+3. Development of new cognitive assessment paradigms to measure brain health in ways that are conceptually meaningful using rTMS and mobile brain imaging.

-- Social and neurobiological influences on mental health, particularly in the context of PTSD and affective disorders.
+4. Social and neurobiological influences on mental health, particularly in the context of post-traumatic stress disorder (PTSD) and addictions.

 Funding for my research is provided by the Natural Sciences and Engineering Research Council of Canada (NSERC), the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Canadian Institutes for Health Research (CIHR).